TheJacksonLaboratory/FunDataR/1_R_primer/1_lesson2.md

 Another data type that is derived from an integer vector by adding a couple attributes ('levels' and 'class') is the factor type.
 Factors are easily mistaken for the character data type, and they can both be used to represent categorical variables.
-However, using an internal integer representation is often more efficient than using character representations of the same information.
+However, factors use an internal integer representation for group membership which is often more efficient than using character representations of the same information.
 Factors are usually created from a vector of character group labels.
 By default, the mapping of character labels to integer values is based on alphabetic ordering of the labels, with the first label being assigned to the integer 1, the second to 2, etc. This mapping can be changed by explicitly passing a `levels` parameter to the `factor()` command, or by using the `levels()` function.

 Below we simulate a dataset with two groups ('control' and 'treated'), each with 30 observations.
 For the 'control' group, we simulate values by (pseudo-)random